By Dr Ananya Mandal, MD

-Examples of procedures that use oligonucleotides include DNA microarrays, Southern blots, ASO analysis, fluorescent in situ hybridization (FISH), and the synthesis of artificial genes.
+Examples of procedures that use oligonucleotides in this manner include DNA microarrays, Southern blot assay, ASO analysis, fluorescent in situ hybridization (FISH).

 Oligonucleotides made up of 2’-deoxyribonucleotides are the molecules used in polymerase chain reaction (PCR).
 These are referred to as primers and are used to massively amplify a small amount of DNA.
 The primer binds to the specific DNA sequence and DNA polymerase is used to extend the oligonucleotide and replicate the complementary strand.